"That is why a man leaves his father and mother and clings to his wife, and the two of them become one body." Genesis 2:24

 Our marriage preparation program is not to prepare you for a day, but rather to prepare you for the rest of your life.
-To allow enough time for preparation and scheduling, please contact the rectory, or a priest directly, at least six months in advance of your intended wedding date.
+To allow enough time for preparation and scheduling, please contact the Parish Office, or a priest directly, at least six months in advance of your intended wedding date.

 The program consists of the following general steps: